 The intern will learn and develop skills in effectively dealing with the media and public by working in the public relations office.
 Research and statistical skills will be honed in this internship opportunity.
 Prior experience with a sports team or college sports information office is preferred, but not required.
 The applicant must be willing to work nights and weekends during the season.

-The Baltimore Orioles Community Relations Internship is a non-paid position and not eligible for benefits, but is eligible for college credit.
+The Baltimore Orioles Productions Internship is a non-paid position and not eligible for benefits, but is eligible for college credit.
 The Baltimore Orioles do not guarantee a position within the organization after completion of this internship.[ Back to top ]

 If you enjoy being surrounded by baseball, these seasonal positions may be for you.
 All positions require strong interpersonal communication skills and a willingness to assist fans in a polite, friendly manner.
 Every employee is expected to have a basic knowledge of Oriole Park at Camden Yards and be able to locate areas within the ballpark.
 Some positions require standing for long periods of time and exposure to all types of weather.
 Applicants must be able to work long hours, including days, nights, weekends, and holidays.
 Candidates must have some experience working with people in a customer-service capacity.